SignPath/website/docs/documentation/crypto-providers.md

 The [Linux container samples](#linux-docker-samples) contain a full example to sign and verify a RPM file (including the mentioned preparation steps) in `.\RunScenario.ps1 ... -Scenario SignRpm`.
 The used GPG key is referenced via its email address.
 See `SignRpm.ps1` for details.

-During `rpm --addsign`, SignPath is called to perform a hash based signing operation with the project / signing policy referenced in the shadowed private key.
-Note that OrganizationId and the ApiToken still need to be passed to the SignPath Crypto Provider to authenticate the request.
+During `rpm --addsign`, SignPath is called to perform a hash based signing operation with the _Project_ / _Signing Policy_ referenced in the shadowed private key.
+Note that the _OrganizationId_ and the _ApiToken_ still need to be passed to the SignPath Crypto Provider to authenticate the request.

 ### DEB Signing via dpkg-sig (Linux)